AnubisLMS/Anubis/docs/design.md

 #### Uploading Tests

 Now you have your tests.
-Thats great.
+That's great.
 The next thing you need to do is push the image to the docker registry and upload the assignment data to anubis.
 This is as simple as running two commands:

 ```shell